BraveProgrammer/TelegramSpammer/README.md

 > target: Your Target
 > -f file: File name that you created
-> -c count: The number of messages you intend to send (Optional)
+> -c count: The number of messages you want to send (Optional)

 ## Join/Leave chat or channel